spitfire096/church-app/README.md

-# church-app
-# wsf-wcito-devops Visitor Management System
+# First Assembly Church Visitor Management System

 A modern web application for managing first-time visitors and follow-ups, built with Next.js and Node.js.